 COMP Q

-Article 21
+Article 21 (> applies to Art.1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Colleges of supervisors

-1. The Authority shall promote and monitor, within the scope of its power, the efficient, effective and consistent functioning of the colleges of supervisors established in the legislative acts referred to in Article 1(2) and foster the consistency of the application of Union law among the colleges of supervisors.
-With the objective of converging supervisory best practices, the Authority shall promote joint supervisory plans and joint examinations, and staff from the Authority shall be a full member of the colleges of supervisors and, as such, shall be able to participate in and, where appropriate, lead the activities of the colleges of supervisors, including on-site examinations, carried out jointly by two or more competent authorities.
-(51 Balz, Berès)
+1. The Authority shall promote and monitor, within the scope of its powers, the efficient, effective and consistent functioning of the colleges of supervisors where established by legislative acts referred to in Article 1(2) and foster the consistency of the application of Union law among the colleges of supervisors.
+With the objective of converging supervisory best practices, the Authority shall promote joint supervisory plans and joint examinations, and staff from the Authority shall have full participation rights in the colleges of supervisors and, as such, shall be able to participate in and, if duly justified, lead the activities of the colleges of supervisors, including on-site examinations, carried out jointly by two or more competent authorities.
+(51 Balz, Berès, 476 Berès)

 2. The Authority shall lead in ensuring a consistent functioning of colleges of supervisors for cross-border institutions across the Union, taking account of the systemic risk posed by financial institutions referred to in Article 23, and shall, where appropriate, convene a meeting of a college.